Everything you need to know about Learning Management Systems

 - Media and telecom: for training sales forces and in-house after-sales services but also international partners.
 Canal+ uses it for training its partner sales forces.

-- Sports and charitable associations: for training volunteers on the functioning of the association, events and their roles within the association/event,
+- Sports and charitable associations: for training volunteers and members on the functioning of the association, events and their roles within the association/event,

 - Aeronautics: for training pilots and personnel on mobile and tablet in disconnected mode,